Skip to content

 swanlab.log({"Prediction": test_text_list}, step=state.global_step)

-The above is a new callback class for NLP tasks, which adds the on_epoch_end function.
-It will be executed at the end of each epoch during the Transformers training.
+The above is a new callback class for NLP tasks, adding the on_epoch_end function, which will execute at the end of each epoch during transformers training.

 View all Transformers lifecycle callback functions: Link